bramii101010/amybray-portfolio/case-studies/accuai.md

 ---

 **💡 Business Value**
-For a Chief Accounting Officer (CAO), AccuAI demonstrates how AI can:
+AccuAI demonstrates how AI can:

 - **Reduce Risk** by ensuring sensitive data never leaves the system unredacted
 - **Save Money** by catching duplicate or anomalous transactions early